9 Strange Hotels You Won’t Believe Are Real

 Monkeys and sloths peer in through the plane’s windows while the wing offers a place to sit and watch the jungle canopy life roll by.

-8. Sala Silvermine Underground Suite in Vastmanland, Sweden
+7. Sala Silver Mine Hotel Suite in Vastmanland, Sweden

 Sculpted out of the rock, over 500 feet beneath the earth’s surface, there’s only one room at this abandoned silver mine.
 It’s small and dark, only brightened by furniture made exclusively from silver.